kitttn/temptest/Flashing-images.md

 #####Software Steps

-1. Run the truncate utility on the nuttx.bin file: `truncate -s 2M nuttx.bin`
+1. Run the truncate utility: `truncate -s 2M nuttx.bin`
 The Flashrom utility expects nuttx.bin to be the same size as the SPIROM device that it is writing to.
 To ensure this, we run the truncate utility on the nuttx binary image file.
 This creates holes at the end of the file in order to get the same size (i.e. it will pad with 0 when read back but it won’t use any physical memory on your disk).
 2. Run the flashrom utility: `flashrom  --programmer dediprog -w nuttx.bin`
-If all goes well, you should see something like:
+If all goes well, you should see something like the following:
 ```
 flashrom v0.9.7-r1852 on Linux 3.13.0-24-generic (x86\_64)
 flashrom is free software, get the source code at